Folio of a dozen platinum/palladium prints, third in a "Four Seasons" series.

 A collection of thirty pictures of subjects other than drive-in theaters made during my six week road trip to the West Coast and back, in May and June of 2012.
 Prints from these color digital captures were shown in October at the gallery space of The Firehouse Cultural Center, Ruskin, Florida.

-During my week-long artist residency with The Firehouse I did some teaching and made several presentations and public talks.
+During my week-long artist residency with The Firehouse Cultural Center I did some teaching and made several presentations and public talks.
 However a main goal of the project was for me to simply do my usual thing and make pictures in and around Ruskin, Florida.
 This gallery collects sixty of those pictures, all color digital captures.
 A show of prints is planned for later.

 In October of 2012 I traveled through North and South Carolina, Georgia, and Florida to photograph drive-in theaters.
 I also spent a week as Artist in Residence with The Firehouse Cultural Center in Ruskin, FL.
 This is a collection of thirty "off topic" photographs—neither theaters nor Ruskin—made during the road trip.

 This gallery (from January 2010) shows a large collection of theaters from across the country.
-The files are set to look similar to enlarged digital pigment-ink prints from these photographs.

 From the Archive